 The nearby investigation of a petroleum release in 2010, revealed perchloroethlyene (PCE, also called tetrachloroethene) in groundwater and soil vapor near the original site.
 It is likely that the contamination may be coming from more than one property.

 What's the problem?

 In 2012, an MPCA investigation looked for sources of PCE contamination and tested for underground soil vapor.
-The investigation identified the former dry-cleaning site, and began defining the area of contamination.
+The investigation identified the former dry-cleaning site, and work began to start defining the area of contamination.

-The agency would like to conduct sub-slab sampling at four additional commercial properties and 17 homes.
-In August 2016, the MPCA will be sending access agreement letters to residents and business owners of properties where the agency would like to do this sampling.
+In the fall of 2018 and continuing in 2019, the MPCA would like to conduct sub-slab vapor sampling at several additional homes and businesses within the area of concern.
+The MPCA will be sending access agreement letters to residents and business owners of properties where the agency would like to do this sampling.

 The MPCA will also be conducting further investigation of the groundwater in the area.
 This may include the installation of wells for sampling or for monitoring the contamination in the future.
 These wells are typically placed within the city of Minneapolis’ right of way, although we may ask permission to install these wells on private property if it is needed.